 This table provides metadata for the actual indicator available from UK statistics closest to the corresponding global SDG indicator.
 Please note that even when the global SDG indicator is fully available from UK statistics, this table should be consulted for information on national methodology and other UK-specific metadata information.

-Coverage of treatment interventions for people with alcohol dependence
+Coverage of treatment interventions for people with alcohol, opiate, and non-opiate dependence

-Treatment centres from across England submitted their data to Public Health England (PHE).
+Treatment centres from across England submitted their data to the Office for Health Improvement and Disparities (OHID).
 These treatment centres include community-based specialist drug and alcohol services, primary care services, residential rehabilition centres and inpatient units.

 Double counting in the treatment figures may have occurred if individuals changed their Local Authority of residence during the year.